njustesen/botbowl/docs/mcts.md

 ## Performance

 Let's see how well our MCTS bot performs on various board sizes.
-We played MCTS with a time budget of 5 seconds per decision against the Random bot.
+We played MCTS with a time budget of 5 seconds per decision 10 times against the Random bot.

 ![MCTS vs. Random](img/mcts-win.png?raw=true "MCTS vs. Random Win Rate")